Angus Moon KC secures the dismissal of the appeal to the Supreme Court in Henderson. Click here for the news story.

 Angus has been instrumental in developments in the law relating to the boundaries of the duty in care in tort owed by doctors to third parties.
 He acted in the seminal cases of JD v East Berkshire (House of Lords’ decision as to whether doctors are liable for negligent diagnoses of sexual abuse); Palmer v Tees Health Authority (Court of Appeal’s decision as to whether doctors owed duties to mother of child murdered by psychiatric patient) and Selwood v Durham County Council (claim by social worker against NHS as a result of being stabbed by a psychiatric patient).
 In Griffiths -v- Norfolk and Suffolk NHS Foundation Trust in 2018 he secured the dismissal of the claims of negligence by the family of Mary Griffiths, who was killed by John McFarlane in the “bolt gun murder”.

 Angus acts for both claimants and defendants.
+In 2020 he acted for the successful Claimant, a severely brain damaged child, in NKX v Barts Health NHS Trust, a case in which breach of duty and causation were disputed by the Defendant.
+Angus cross examined a large number of midwives and experts called by the Defendant and liability was established.
+The quantum element of the case led to the Claimant receiving one of the highest periodical payments ever awarded, £700,000 per annum.
+Angus led Eleanor Morrison in this case.
 In 2018 he acted for the Claimant in Cerys Clements -v- Imperial College Healthcare NHS Trust, the case involving the baby who suffered brain damage during breastfeeding.
-He also represented the injured claimant in the important recent Court of Appeal decision relating to causation and quantum in Reaney v University Hospital of North Staffordshire NHS Trust.
+He also represented the injured Claimant in the important Court of Appeal decision relating to causation and quantum in Reaney v University Hospital of North Staffordshire NHS Trust.
 In the Winterbourne View proceedings he is defending a number of multi-million pound claims in substantial litigation which has repercussions for the NHS generally.